-I'll be joining Susan at www.betweennapsontheporch.net for Tablescape Thursday and
+I'll be linking up to Susan at www.betweennapsontheporch.net for Tablescape Thursday,

-Christine at www.rustic-refined.com for Dishing It! and Digging It!.
+as well as Christine at www.rustic-refined.com for her link party, Dishing It! and Digging It!.

 Please be sure and take a look at these wonderful blogs.
 Thank you, Ladies, for your efforts in hosting these fun parties!